 The perfect smoothie for a long, busy day or a hard workout, both sweet potatoes and rolled oats provide sustained energy.
 Both ingredients are also fantastic for your skin (oats are soothing and easy to digest, and sweet potatoes are full of beta-carotene).
 Add in some natural sweetness from dates and a banana, and a little bit of anti-inflammatory goodness from cinnamon, and you have a sweet treat that won’t let your blood sugar crash.

 Like their larger cousins, oranges, kumquats have a lot of vitamin C. They’re also full of fiber and calcium.
-Low in calories, cranberries have enough antioxidant power to be practically categorized as a superfood, and are also one of the best natural ways to treat UTIs.
+Low in calories, kiwis have enough vitamin C to be practically categorized as a superfood.
 Rich in Omega-3s and folic acid, walnuts also help lower bad cholesterol and inflammation.
 Mid-afternoon slump?
 Try this superfood snack!

 Green Pepper Zing